Cripple Creek Jail

 (719) 689-6556

-Cripple Creek can be found close to Pike’s Peak, in the mountain elevation around 9,000 ft.
-The Teller County Jail:Outlaws and Lawmen Museum is located on Bennett Avenue on the corner of First Street, the furthest building from town center, and just across the street from residential housing.
+Cripple Creek can be found close to Pike’s Peak, at around 9,000 ft.
+The Teller County Jail:Outlaws and Lawmen Museum is located on Bennett Avenue on the corner of First Street, the furthest building from the center of town, and just across the street from residential housing.
 It is a block and a half away from The County Courthouse.

 SOURCES INCLUDE